Python

 After reading an early edition of Scott Meyers’ Effective C++, I reached out to the author with my comments.
 This led to an extensive email correspondence, which continued after the publication of his next book, More Effective C++.
 Scott Meyers cited me in subsequent editions of both Effective C++ and More Effective C++.

-Below are some of the C++ libraries and tools I frequently used.
-For garbage collection, I often relied on smart pointers.
+Below are some of the C++ libraries and tools I have worked with.
+For memory management, I often relied on smart pointers.

 STL, Rogue Wave libraries, Orbix, CORBA, TIBCO, c-tree Plus